Use Case Diagram – Step by Step Tutorial with Example

 3. Develop each of the priority use cases starting with writing a description for each.

-4 different elements of the USE CASE DIAGRAM
+4 elements of the USE CASE

 1. System